 Fishery sub-sector associations form the basis of cooperative governance and are required to facilitate communication, consultation, and government support.
 In the case of small-scale fisher groups, the DAFF in association with provincial departments of agriculture will facilitate and recognise the establishment of representative associations.
 Fishers from any common fishing activity or interest may form an association and apply to DAFF for recognition.
 Associations will be broadly categorized as:

-Small scale fishing associations
+Small scale fishing communities and associations

-Recreational fisher associations
+Recreational angling associations

 Civil society and other interest groups (for example, advocacy groups, NGO’s and suppliers of equipment and services)